 In short, there have been no known instances of physical disturbance or strike to any marine mammals as a result of proposed activities prior to or since the 2016 GOA Final SEIS/OEIS.
-The Navy will continue to implement mitigation measures for applicable vessel movements, towed in-water devices, and military expended materials during non-explosive activities.
-The mitigation measures will further avoid or reduce the already low potential for impacts on marine mammals during activities involving physical disturbance or strike stressors.
-Therefore, the Navy did not carry physical disturbance or strike forward for further stressor re-analysis.
-The Navy determined (U.S. Department of the Navy, 2016a, 2017e) and NMFS agreed (82 FR 19530; 82 FR 24679; National Marine Fisheries Service (2017b)) that for Navy activities in the TMAA, only acoustics and explosives could potentially result in the incidental taking of marine mammals.
+The Navy will continue to implement procedural mitigation measures for applicable vessel movements, towed in-water devices, and during activities using non-explosive military expended materials.
+As an added precaution, for this SEIS/OEIS, the Navy developed new mitigation to issue pre-event awareness notification messages to alert ships and aircraft operating within the GOA Study Area to the possible presence of increased concentrations of large whales over the continental shelf and slope.
+Large whale species (including but not limited to fin whale, blue whale, humpback whale, gray whale, North Pacific right whale, sei whale, minke whale, and sperm whale) may be susceptible to ship strike, particularly while ships are traversing over the continental shelf and slope where densities of these species are high relative to other areas of the GOA Study Area.
+To maintain safety of navigation and to avoid interactions with these species, the Navy will instruct vessels to remain vigilant to the presence of large whales that may be vulnerable to vessel strikes or potential impacts from training activities.
+Platforms will use the information from the awareness notification messages to assist their visual observation of applicable mitigation zones during training activities and to aid in the implementation of procedural mitigation.
+These mitigation measures will further avoid or reduce the already low potential for impacts on marine mammals during activities involving physical disturbance or strike stressors.
+Therefore, the Navy did not carry the physical disturbance and strike stressor forward for re-analysis.
+The Navy determined (U.S. Department of the Navy, 2016a, 2017e) and NMFS agreed (82 FR 19530; 82 FR 24679; National Marine Fisheries Service (2017b)) that for Navy activities in the GOA Study Area, only acoustics and explosives could potentially result in the incidental taking of marine mammals.
 An explanation of why the other stressors (such as non-explosive ordnance use [ingestion, and strikes], electronic combat [electromagnetic energy stressors], and discharges of expended materials [physical disturbance, strikes, entanglement, ingestion, sediments and water quality]) listed above are unlikely to result in the incidental taking of marine mammals is provided in the 2016 GOA Final SEIS/OEIS (U.S. Department of the Navy, 2016a) and the NMFS final rule for authorizing those activities under the MMPA (82 FR 19530, Thursday, April 27, 2017).
-There has been no emergent science since those prior determinations that would change or otherwise call into question those findings, as has been recently reaffirmed by NMFS for other Navy actions (see National Marine Fisheries Service (2020b); 85 FR 46302, Friday, July 31, 2020; and 85 FR 72312, Thursday, 12 November 2020).
-For these reasons, the stressors analyzed for impacts on marine mammals in the TMAA in this SEIS/OEIS include the following:
+There has been no emergent science since those prior determinations that would change or otherwise call into question those findings, as has been recently reaffirmed by NMFS for other Navy actions (see National Marine Fisheries Service (2020a); 85 FR 46302, Friday, July 31, 2020; and 85 FR 72312, Thursday, 12 November 2020).
+For these reasons, the stressors analyzed for impacts on marine mammals in the GOA Study Area in this SEIS/OEIS include the following:

-- Acoustic (sonar and other transducers, vessel noise, aircraft noise, weapon noise). - Explosives (at or near the surface).
+- Acoustic (sonar and other transducers, vessel noise, aircraft noise, weapons noise). - Explosives (at or near the surface).